 Significant correlations between AICA and YSR scores indicated that youths with high gaming scores reported low levels of competence and high levels of problems.
 The highest elevations were on the YSR Rule-Breaking Behavior and Aggressive Behavior scales, where youths meeting IGD criteria had considerably higher problem scores than youths who were classified as being at risk, who, in turn, had considerably higher scores than youths who were not at risk and those who were non-gamers.
 The authors concluded that “IGD is related to psychopathological and psychosocial symptoms, which places emphasis on the seriousness of IGD requiring counseling” (p.
 572).

-Müller, K.W., Janikian, M., Dreier, M., Wölfling, K., Beutel, M.E., Tzavara, C., Richardson, C., & Tsitsika, A. (2015).
-Regular gaming behavior and internet gaming disorder in European adolescents: results from a cross-national representative survey of prevalence, predictors, and psychopathological correlates.
+Reference: Müller, K.W., Janikian, M., Dreier, M., Wölfling, K., Beutel, M.E., Tzavara, C., Richardson, C., & Tsitsika, A. (2015).
+Regular gaming behavior and internet gaming disorder in European adolescents: Results from a cross-national representative survey of prevalence, predictors, and psychopathological correlates.
 European Child & Adolescent Psychiatry, 24, 565-574.